 The Scottish National War Memorial at Edinburgh Castle commemorates nearly 150,000 Scottish casualties in the First World War, 1914 - 1918, over 50,000 in the Second World War, 1939 - 1945, and the campaigns since 1945, including the Malayan Emergency, the Korean War, Northern Ireland, the Falklands War and the Gulf War.
 You can carry out an on-line search of the Scottish Roll of Honour.

 The Commonwealth War Graves Commission's "Debt of Honour Register" is the Commission's database listing the 1.7 million men and women of the Commonwealth forces who died during the two world wars and the 23,000 cemeteries, memorials and other locations worldwide where they are commemorated.
 The register can also be searched for details of the 67,000 Commonwealth civilians who died as a result of enemy action in the Second World War.
 This site records some Scots not listed on the Scottish National War Memorial, and, for those listed in both databases, contains some additional information.

 An increasing number of military records held by The National Archives (TNA), Kew, can be searched online including those for World War 1 Campaign Medals, World War 2 Seamen's Medals, Women's Army Auxiliary Corps, and Registers of [Royal Navy] Seamen's Services (1873-1923) and soldiers discharged to pension (WO97 and WO121).

-The Scots at War site, reached through the Internet Archive, gives information about the Fife and Forfar Yeomanry.
+The Scots at War site, reached through the Internet Archive, gives basic information about the Fife and Forfar Yeomanry.
 See also the Yeomanry's museum above.
 The publication The Fife and Forfar Yeomanry and 14th (F. & F. Yeo.)
 Battn.
 R.H.
 1914-1919 by David D. Ogilvie, is available at Project Gutenberg.